Pythagora-io/codebase-chat/README.md

 # CodeWhisperer

-CodeWhisperer is an innovative Node.js application that allows users to have conversations with their code repositories.
-By leveraging the power of OpenAI's AI models, it can summarize text files and entire code repositories to facilitate a chat-like interaction.
+CodeWhisperer is a web-based application designed to facilitate insightful interactions between users and their code repositories.
+By leveraging cutting-edge AI technologies, CodeWhisperer provides intelligent summaries and detailed explanations, engaging users in a conversational interface that demystifies complex codebases.

 ## Overview

-The application is built using Express for server management, MongoDB for data persistence, and Bootstrap for the front-end interface.
-It primarily interacts with OpenAI's API to create summaries of repositories and engage users in conversations about their code.
-The app processes GitHub repositories by cloning them, generating summaries through the gpt-3.5-turbo-16k and gpt-4-turbo-preview AI models, and then communicates the results via email using Sendgrid.
+The app integrates the Express framework within a Node.js environment, utilizing MongoDB for data persistence.
+For UI elegance and interactivity, Bootstrap is employed.
+The core functionality is built around OpenAI's powerful language models, enabling the app to generate concise text summaries and interactive Q&A sessions about a user's code repository.

 ## Features

-- Accepts GitHub repository URLs and user email addresses for processing
+- Submits GitHub repository URLs and email addresses for processing
-- Clones repositories and summarizes text files and overall project contents
-- Communicates with OpenAI's API to generate summaries and answer user queries
+- Clones GitHub repositories and communicates with OpenAI API to generate summaries
+- Provides interactive explanations of code via a unique link, offering insights into repositories
-- Sends email notifications with links to interact with the repository summary
+- Utilizes Sendgrid for email notifications upon the completion of repository analysis
-- Provides a chat interface for dynamic interaction with the project summary
+- Proffers a unique and engaging way to understand and engage with one's programming projects

 ## Getting started

 ### Requirements

-- Node.js environment
+- Node.js
-- MongoDB instance
+- MongoDB
-- OpenAI API key
-- Sendgrid credentials for email notifications
+- A Sendgrid account for email services
+- An OpenAI API key for natural language processing

 ### Quickstart

+1. Ensure that MongoDB is running on your system.
-1. Clone the repository to your machine.
+2. Clone the repository to your local machine.
-2. Install necessary Node.js packages with `npm install`.
+3. Install node modules by running `npm install`.
-3. Configure the required environment variables within an `.env` file.
+4. Set up the necessary environment variables in an `.env` file.
-4. Run the application using `npm start` or `node server.js`.
+5. Start the application with `npm start`, and navigate to `localhost:3001` on your web browser.

 ### License